j-fischer/js-mock/README.md

 ### 0.8.0

-- Modified mock() to support functions as the object to be mocked.
-If the functions contain more functions as properties, those will be mocked as well
+- Modified mock() to support a function as the object to be mocked.
+If the function contains more functions as properties, those will be mocked as well

 ### 0.7.0